Digital Energy Advice in Argyll and Bute

 2. Support Staff: ALIenergy will encourage and support staff to help colleagues, partners and clients learn essential digital skills and embrace digital tools.
 We will encourage staff to undertake a variety of learning opportunities such as peer to peer learning, online courses and workshops.

-Our staff attended Digital Boost workshops facilitated by Business Gateway and are progressing with an online Diploma in Digital Marketing.
-The team are progressing with knowledge gained at these opportunities and sharing this across the team with peer to peer learning.
-ALIenergy have launched an Instagram account showcasing the sights we see travelling across Argyll and Bute and on Twitter we launched #argyllenergyhour while continuing to encourage colleagues, partners and clients to join us on Social Media.
+Our staff attended Digital Boost workshops facilitated by Business Gateway and some are progressing with an online Diploma in Digital Marketing.
+Knowledge gained at these opportunities is shared across the team with peer to peer learning.
+ALIenergy has launched an Instagram account showcasing the sights we see travelling across Argyll and Bute and on Twitter we launched #argyllenergyhour while continuing to encourage colleagues, partners and clients to join us on Social Media.

 3. Support Scotland: ALIenergy will produce digital material to raise awareness of energy efficiency, fuel poverty and affordable warmth.

 We have highlighted digital tools that can help householders to understand their energy demand, support them to reduce that demand and how to sustain a comfortable and affordable home.
 We have introduced this to our general energy advice work with staff and clients benefiting from the use of tablets funded by this project.